MdotAmaan/BSCustomTrailsGuide/README.md

 - After that, In your project files, Right-click > Create > Material.
 Name this whatever you like (as long as it can be differentiated from the other materials).

 - We will use the Particles/Additive shader for this trail.
-This is enough for a simple trail like this one.
+You could also experiment with other shaders depending on what effect you're going for.

 ![shader](Images/shader.jpg)